nflverse/nfldata/DATASETS.md

 - `location`: Either `Home` if the home team is playing in their home stadium, or `Neutral` if the game is being played at a neutral location.
 This still shows as `Home` for games between the Giants and Jets even though they share the same home stadium.
 - `result`: The number of points the home team scored minus the number of points the visiting team scored.
 Equals `h_score - v_score`.
 Is `NA` for games which haven't yet been played.
 Convenient for evaluating against the spread bets.
 - `total`: The sum of each team's score in the game.
 Equals `h_score + v_score`.
 Is `NA` for games which haven't yet been played.
 Convenient for evaluating over/under total bets.
+- `gsis`: The id of the game issued by the NFL Game Statistics & Information System.
+- `pfr`: The id of the game issued by [Pro Football Reference](https://www.pro-football-reference.com/)
+- `pff`: The id of the game issued by [Pro Football Focus](https://www.pff.com/)

 <a name="logos"/>